-2. Invest in good communication technology
+2. Invest in the right communication technology

 Unless you are part of a virtual team, it is easy to underestimate the importance of communication for team building and engagement.
-When you can’t any longer pop into each other’s cubicles to discuss the smallest of things, you learn to appreciate how good communication keeps a team functioning smoothly.
+When you can’t any longer pop into each other’s cubicles to discuss the smallest things, you learn to appreciate how good communication keeps a team functioning smoothly.

 - An agile project management tool is the best thing that you can invest in right now.
-Not only will it help your team keep track of the upcoming projects but it will also hold everyone accountable for their goals and tasks.
+Not only will it help your team keep track of the upcoming projects, but it will also hold everyone accountable for their goals and tasks.

 3. Track goals and commitments

-Tracking performance will not only allow you to hold an employee accountable to his work but will also help you to gather data about which measures actually helped to maximize productivity.
+Tracking performance will allow you to hold an employee accountable to his remote work and help you gather data about which tactics helped to maximize productivity.
 However, managers should never indulge in micro-managing.

 4. Appreciation matters!

-Virtual team members require as much as, if not more, recognition.
-While remote workers do have a better work-life balance but they’re equally as likely to feel unconnected and unappreciated from the rest of the team.
+Remote team members require as much as, if not more, recognition.
+While remote workers have a better work-life balance, they still need connection and appreciation from the rest of the team.

-Not only will appreciating your remote workers make their day a little easier but it will also help you to establish that you care from them.
+Not only will appreciating your remote workers make their day a little easier, but it will also help you to establish that you care from them.

 5. The right leader

 A recent study pointed out that managers with previous experience of leading a virtual team will show better success when doing it again.

-It might be frustrating to know that you can’t control the team or circumstances but always be respectful towards the team members.
+It might be frustrating to know that you can’t control the team or circumstances but always be respectful towards the virtual team members.
 Also, don’t leave empathy far behind.

 Encourage open communication practices